 The obstruction of imports means other essentials, like fuel and medical supplies, are also severely limited and cannot be distributed.

-Additionally, more than 70,000 civilians have reportedly been killed since January 2016, and much of Yemen’s critical infrastructure, like the power grid and communication towers, has been impaired.
+Additionally, more than 70,000 civilians have reportedly been killed since January 2016, and much of Yemen’s critical infrastructure, like the power grid and communication towers, has been impaired or demolished.
 And the economy is on the verge of collapse.
-Around one-quarter of companies in Yemen have completely closed — including the central bank, which shuttered early last year over a shortage of funds — and millions of laborers have been laid off or forced away from their income sources.
+Many companies in Yemen have completely closed — including the central bank, which shuttered early last year over a shortage of funds — and millions of laborers have been laid off or forced away from their income sources.

-The situation is so disastrous that the United Nations says a child under the age of 5 dies every 10 minutes from preventable causes, including hunger, disease and violence.
+The situation is so disastrous that, in 2017, the United Nations said a child under the age of 5 was dying every 10 minutes from preventable causes, including hunger, disease and violence.
 Conditions for families have only deteriorated since then.

 Put simply: families are suffering.
-Around 184,000 people have fled to other countries for safety, but millions more are displaced and living in crowded, derelict shelters or damaged homes inside Yemen.
+Around more than 190,000 people have fled to other countries for safety, but millions more are displaced and living in crowded, derelict shelters or damaged homes inside Yemen.